 The first time I took the challenge, I used phrases that popped into my head.
-Without thinking I had used keywords from SEO campaigns , so of course I choose results showing client websites ranking #1.
+Without thinking I had used keywords from our SEO campaigns, so of course, I choose results showing client websites ranking #1.
 That wasn’t very fair, so I tried it again and again without using any client keywords.
 I tried various types of searches, even misspelled a word to see what difference it made.

 Although I could tell Google’s results from Bing’s in some rounds, others looked very similar.
 I picked the best without bias.
 Google won every challenge, with most 5-0.